Oliver-Mustoe/Oliver-Mustoe-Tech-Journal/tech_journal_backups/SEC-480/Milestone_6.md

 # Milestone 6.1 - Network Utility Functions

-First I created the functions `Get-VMIP` to get networking information about the VMs first adapter, `New-Network` to create a new virtual switch/portgroup, and `StandardError` where I placed the standard error formatting that I use in my try catch statements.
+First I created the functions `Get-VMIP` to get networking information about the VMs first adapter, `New-Network` to create a new virtual switch/portgroup, and `StandardError` where I placed the standard error formatting that I use in my try catch statements in [480-utils.psm1](https://github.com/Oliver-Mustoe/Oliver-Mustoe-Tech-Journal/blob/main/SEC-480/Modules/480-utils/480-utils.psm1).

 With these functions I could get the networking information I needed (command run and output below):

 ![image001](https://user-images.githubusercontent.com/71083461/221052622-54a91ede-fbe1-48e8-a008-7dda90698e02.png)

 And I could make a new Virtual network (command run and output below):